parmoo/parmoo/docs/faqs.rst

       the problem expense increases **exponentially** if you want to maintain the same accuracy.
 This is part of the *curse of dimensionality*.

- - Q: I have a lot of design variables but I can't afford that large of a budget, what can I do?
+ - Q: I have many design variables but I can't afford that large of a budget, what can I do?

     - A: The key issue is that **global optimization is expensive**.